Motjiang/Motjiang/README.md

 ## About me

 Hello!
 I am a final-year Software Development student, passionate about building innovative and efficient solutions.
 My primary focus is on .NET development, where I have experience working with technologies like ASP.NET Core MVC, C#, Entity Framework, and Dapper.
-Currently, I am expanding my skill set by learning AngularJS and TypeScript, which allows me to create dynamic, responsive web applications.
+Currently, I am expanding my skill set by learning AngularJS, ReactJS and TypeScript, which allows me to create dynamic, responsive web applications.

 I enjoy working on full-stack projects and constantly seek opportunities to improve my knowledge and develop new skills.
 My goal is to contribute to impactful software solutions that solve real-world challenges.